Micro Auto Insurance: Weekly and On-Demand Coverage Options

 The most relevant app-based platforms for flexible, micro-style coverage include:

-• Hugo – Unlimited Basic and Full plans; flexible micropayments (3–180 days); no down payment; liability focus; 16 states
+• Hugo – Unlimited Basic and Full plans; flexible micropayments (3–180 days); no down payment; liability focus; 16 states; up to 3-day grace period if balance runs out; 36,000-mile annual cap

-• Root Insurance – Behavior-based pricing via smartphone; credit-free pricing; 36 states; up to 40% discount for safe drivers
+• Root Insurance – Behavior-based pricing via smartphone; credit-free pricing; 36 states + D.C.; avg. $93–$143/month full coverage; Q4 2025 Toyota/Lexus connected vehicle partnership for instant telematics-based quotes

-• Allstate Milewise – Daily billing pay-per-mile; available in 17 states + D.C.
+• Allstate Milewise – Daily billing pay-per-mile; available in 18 states; integrates with Allstate Drivewise for additional safe-driving bonuses

 • GEICO DriveEasy – Up to 25% discount via telematics app; broad state availability